Warren-SJ/SLAM3R/README.md

 ## Acknowledgements

 This repository was created as part of a study project and is not affiliated with the original authors of the paper.
 The images used in this summary were obtained from the original paper.
 I would like to thank the original authors for their excellent work.
 I would also like to thank [Dr. Ranga Rodrigo](https://ent.uom.lk/team/dr-ranga-rodrigo/) for his valuable guidance and support throughout this project.

+## License

+* Code (all `.py` files): CC BY-NC-SA 4.0.
+Portions are borrowed/adapted from the upstream SLAM3R/DUSt3R ecosystems and remain non‑commercial, share‑alike with attribution.
+See `THIRD_PARTY_NOTICES.md`.
+* Documentation (this README and other original text): CC BY 4.0 © 2024–present Warren Samuelson Jayakumar.
+* Figures from the paper are © their original rights holders and are not covered by the above licenses.
+See `THIRD_PARTY_NOTICES.md`.